How can seniors share their legacy and wisdom with the greater community?

 What are some different ways you have learned important things from other people in your life?

-We also did desk research to see what scientists, doctors, and anthropologists had to say about elders sharing stories, intergenerational wisdom, facilitating end of life reflection, and the power of storytelling.
+Desk research gave insight into what scientists, doctors, and anthropologists had to say about elders sharing stories, intergenerational wisdom, facilitating end of life reflection, and the power of storytelling.
 We looked into what services and cultural structures already existed to meet this need for sharing life wisdom.

 “I’ll remember their advice while something is blowing up in my face, but I have to blow the thing up.”